Australian administrative law: Procedural fairness

 The doctrine of procedural fairness, or natural justice, stems from common law and was associated with the jurisprudential tradition of natural law.
 The courts have emphasised its flexible character, with Justice Brennan referring to the "chameleon-like" character of its rules.
-(1984) 15 Federal Law Review 39.

 Procedural fairness encompasses the prior hearing rule and the bias rule.
-The right to procedural fairness is assumed to exist in administrative decision-making environments, except where it is clearly excluded by statute. per Gleeson CJ at [25].
-Since the 1960s, the courts have tended to extend the right to procedural fairness to matters where not only legal rights are at stake but also the "legitimate expectations". of protection of various interests, notably commercial interests, employment, individual liberty and reputation...
+The right to procedural fairness is assumed to exist in administrative decision-making environments, except where it is clearly excluded by statute.
+Since the 1960s, the courts have tended to extend the right to procedural fairness to matters where not only legal rights are at stake but also the "legitimate expectations" of protection of various interests, notably commercial interests, employment, individual liberty and reputation.
 In particular, procedural fairness applies when an administrative decision-maker has made an allegation that is credible, relevant and damaging and when a decision is made that will affect a right, interest or legitimate expectation of a person.
 However, there is controversy around the scope of "legitimate expectations" and the High Court has said that the focus should be on whether an individual's interests were affected.

 However, there is no obligation to accord natural justice beyond the statute.
-An example of procedural fairness is that a defendant has a right to respond to a case being made against them..
+An example of procedural fairness is that a defendant has a right to respond to a case being made against them.